Noloco vs Glide: Which one should you pick? [2026]

 Feature Noloco Glide

-Ease of use Moderate learning curve, geared to internal tools and portals.
-Moderate learning curve, mobile-first builder with simple starter templates.
+Ease of use Moderate learning curve, geared to lightwight tools, dashboards and data management apps.
+Moderate learning curve, no-code builder with simple starter templates.

 Pricing model (monthly/yearly) Tiered by team seats, client seats, rows, and workflow runs.
 Paid plan required to sync external data sources.
 Split into “for individuals” and “for businesses.”
 Paid plan required to publish an app and connect external data sources.

-Best for Structured internal tools for SMBs (no public pages except on business or enterprise plans) Mobile-first internal tools and quick prototypes.
+Best for Data management apps for SMBs (no public pages except on business or enterprise plans) Simple internal & external tools, quick prototypes, and a UI layer for small teams.

 Data sources Airtable, Google Sheets, SmartSuite, HubSpot, PostgreSQL, MySQL, Xano, Supabase, Stripe, Noloco Tables (availability varies by plan).
 Google Sheets, Excel, Airtable, BigQuery, SQL sources, Glide Tables (availability varies by plan).